zargony/appserver/README.md

 ### Initialize an appserver directory

 To run applications, you need to initialize an appserver directory first.
-To do so, create an empty directory and run `appserver init` in it.
+To do so, run `appserver init`.

-    $ mkdir /var/webapps
-    $ cd /var/webapps
-    $ appserver init
+    $ appserver init /var/webapps

 An appserver directory holds configuration files and everything needed to run multiple applications (application code, temp files, log files, ...).
 You can